JuliaParallel/MPI.jl/docs/src/configuration.md

 You can use the argument `mpiexec` to provide the name (or full path) of the MPI launcher executable.
 The default is `mpiexec`, but some clusters require using the scheduler launcher interface (e.g. `srun` on Slurm, `aprun` on PBS).
 If the MPI library has an uncommon name you can provide it in `library_names`.
+The MPI standard does not specify the exact application binary interface (ABI).
 In case ABI detection fails you can provide a manual choice, but also open an issue so that the auto-detection can be improved. `export_prefs=true` can be used to copy the preferences into the `Project.toml` instead of creating a
 `LocalPreferences.toml` file to hold them.